AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 AI-assisted development requires something in-between.
 Something that fosters good context engineering, utilizes LLM abilities to do things we could never do before, and pragmatically surfaces the dangers of probabilistic code generation.

-I've developed a new methodology for this era.
+This post describes how I think we should develop software in the age of AI.
+Not Agile.
+Not Waterfall.
 I call it **Cascades**.

 <dl class="dictionary-entry">
   <dt class="dictionary-term">cascade</dt>